-The average size of a farm in the enlarged Community in 1972 was an estimated 15 hectares; the average American farm last year was 154.2 hectares.
+The average size of a farm in the enlarged Community in 1972 was an estimated 1,500 acres; the average American farm last year was 15,420 acres.
 The Community proportionately has nearly three times more of its working population on the farm than the United States.
 There already exists a clear trend within the Community, however, towards larger agricultural holdings and a declining agricultural population.
-In 1950, 20 million persons were employed on the farm in the Six; by 1970 they had dropped to 10 million, and it is estimated that by 1980 they will be only 5 million.
-As a share of the total active population, farm workers in the Six declined from 28% in 1950 to 13% in 1970 and will form an estimated 6% in 1980.
+In 1950, 20 million persons were employed on the farm in the Six; by 1970 this figure had dropped to 10 million, and it is estimated that by 1980 it will be only 5 million.
+As a share of the total active population, farm workers in the Six declined from 28 per cent in 1950 to 13 per cent in 1970 and will form an estimated 6 per cent in 1980.